IMM9O/my-bookmark/MasterCSS.md

+# How To master CSS

+There are tons of tutorials out there for learnng CSS, but most of them are just scratch the surface, for beginner, out of date and not comprehensive.
+So i built my own curriculum

+This is a somewhat opinionated curriculum for learning CSS collecting it from many resourcess over the internet.

+## 📆 Curriculum

-## CSS Basics
+### CSS Basics

-Learn the basics and prerequisite first then learn those topics in order to master css not to just learn it
+Learn the basics and prerequisite first then learn those topics in order to master css.

 1. [CSS Selectors](#css-selectors)
 2. [CSS Values](#css-values)